haritsrhn/Group-Project---Telegram-Bot/README.md

 |![Screenshot - 10_7_2023 , 1_35_21 PM - Copy (2)](https://github.com/STIW3054-A222/groupproject-coding-hamsters/assets/73435522/9a6d5670-8e26-4268-b1f8-9c38bf887261)| 278415       | Nur Afiqah binti Mohd Amir           | 0184652795   |
 |![Screenshot - 10_7_2023 , 1_35_21 PM - Copy (4)](https://github.com/STIW3054-A222/groupproject-coding-hamsters/assets/73435522/08f868b8-6b36-45fc-ab66-188a6ce3c861)| 278062        | Nur Fatin Nasuha Binti Shamas        | 0124907860   |

-## Title of your application (a unique title)
+# Title of the application
 Campus Bites Bot

-## Abstract (in 300 words)
+# Abstract

-1. Background
+**1. Background**

 CampusBites bot is a user-friendly Telegram bot for UUM students.
 Cafe_Admin manages cafeterias and menus, while users explore food listings, compare prices, leave comments, and use location links.
 System_Admin ensures data integrity.
 Using SQLite, the bot provides efficient data storage.

-2. Problem Statement (from an article or newspaper or social media)
+**2. Problem Statement**

 The absence of a food search system in UUM's cafes causes inconvenience and frustration for students and staff.
 To address this, Campus Bites Bot implemented a Telegram bot system for each cafe.
-Cafe Admin registers and provides reliable food and cafe information.
+The Cafe Admin registers and provides reliable food and cafe information.
 This convenient tool allows users to easily search for food items, cafe locations, and prices, enhancing efficiency and user satisfaction.

-4. Main objective
+**4. Main objective**

-      The main objective of Campus Bites Bot are:
+The main objectives of Campus Bites Bot are:

-      1. To provide registration of User to become Cafe Admin.
+- To provide registration of Users to become Cafe Admin.
-         The function allow User to register as Cafe Admin.
-After registration, the User need to wait for System Admin approval first before the User is allowed to enter Cafe Admin system.
+   The function allows the User to register as Cafe Admin.
+After registration, the User needs to wait for System Admin approval first before the User is allowed to enter the Cafe Admin system.

-      2. Functionality of Cafe Admin
+- Functionality of Cafe Admin
-      Approved Cafe Admin can enter the system for Cafe Admin so that Cafe Admin can add food information, update added food information, delete food information, view user's food comment, and send daily status message that will be pushed to the users at 8:00 a.m.
+   Approved Cafe Admin can enter the system for Cafe Admin so that Cafe Admin can add food information, update added food information, delete food information, view user's food comments, and send daily status messages that will be pushed to the users at 8:00 a.m.

-      3. Functionality of User
+- Functionality of User
-      Users can view food lists from all the cafe available and they can also give comments and ratings of the food they wanted to.
+   Users can view food lists from all the cafes available and they can also give comments and ratings of the food they want.
 The comment can be view by Cafe Admin and all users can view food ratings.
-Users can also compare food prices from different cafes to select the best one and get food suggestions by the Campus Bites Bot.
+Users can also compare food prices from different cafes to select the best one and get food suggestions from the Campus Bites Bot.

-      4. Functionality of System Admin
+- Functionality of System Admin
    System Admin can view all of the Cafe Admin information, including user comments.
 The System Admin can also delete any registered Cafe Admin if needed.

-5. Methodology
+**5. Methodology**

    The methodology for the Campus Bites Bot are: